archlinux/infrastructure/docs/otp.md

 to generate a token to log in.

+## Rsync.net

+Run

+    pass otp insert -i rsync.net -a archlinux Rsync.net/archlinux-master-token -s

+When asked for a secret, provide the `2FA token seed` from `group_vars/all/vault_rsync.net.yml`.
+You can then run

+    pass otp code Rsync.net/archlinux-master-token

+to generate a token to log in.

 ### Adding your own account

 Hetzner supports multiple 2FA devices at once which allows you to add your own 2FA app of choice